-Grab your latest credit card statement or check online, and read through your purchases or transactions.
-Then group your expenses into categories.
-A budget worksheet is useful here.
-It features common expense categories and makes it easy to add up the money that’s going out, so you can compare it to the money that’s coming in.
+Some credit card issuers will group your expenses together under categories like groceries, gas and housing.
+If your issuer does not categorize them, it’s helpful to do it yourself using a budget worksheet like this one from the Consumer Financial Protection Bureau (CFPB).
+A budget worksheet features common expense categories and makes it easy to add up the money that’s going out so you can compare it to the money that’s coming in.

-Now that you can clearly see how your essential and non-essential expenses stack up to your income, ask yourself some candid questions:
+Now that you can clearly see how your essential and nonessential expenses stack up against your income, you may want to ask yourself some candid questions like:

 - What expenses are necessary and unavoidable?

 - Which ones can I scale back on?

 - Do I have money for unexpected expenses?

 - Am I setting money aside for my savings and retirement?

 It’s a good idea to take an honest look at your expenses, make essential expenses your top priority and set realistic goals on the spending you have control over, like dining out, travel and clothing.
 Then stick to your budget—and try to resist impulse purchases, which can spoil even the most carefully planned budget.

 2. Use Credit Cards to Stick to Your 50/20/30 Budget Strategy